Remember who you are actually designing for

 Co-creation session with students at Barcelona school | Nov.
 2017

-Contextual Inquiry — A good user researcher is a communicator and knows how to ask the right questions.
-I also believe that a good user researcher knows the value of silence and is a master at observing.
+Contextual Inquiry — A good UX design researcher is a communicator and knows how to ask the right questions.
+I also believe that a good UX design researcher knows the value of silence and is a master at observing.
 Unlike the traditional interview format of question & answer for X amount of time, contextual inquiry is all about asking a standard set of questions and then observing the user in the natural environment.

 - If the interview is conducted in the office of the interviewer, the interviewee may 1) not feel comfortable and/or 2) answer in the way the interviewer wants him to respond.
 Contextual inquiries, because they are about observing in their natural environment, helps eliminate some of that bias that can arise.

 - As I mentioned above, it is important for all to be able to distinguish the difference between what the users say they do and what they actually do.
 Since contextual inquiries don’t place too much emphasis on the questions, the interviewers are actually able to analyze the interviewees as they perform certain tasks.